awsdocs/amazon-workdocs-administration-guide/doc_source/permissions.md

 ## Shared file permissions<a name="shared_document_perms"></a>

-The following are the permissions defined by Amazon WorkDocs for files in a shared folder:
+Amazon WorkDocs provides the following permissions for files in a shared folder:
 + View – View a file in a shared folder\.
 + View Shares – View the other users that a file is shared with\.
 + Download – Download a file\.
-+ Annotate – Can add feedback to a file\.
++ Annotate – Add feedback to a file\.
 + View Annotations – View feedback from other users\.
 + View Activity – View the activity history of a file\.
 + View Versions – View previous versions of a file\.